yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

 	"./pessimistic.png| Feel free to test it, but expect a performance loss"
   >}}

-Finally on the list for GPU changes this month, [german77](https://github.com/german77), along with [bylaws](https://github.com/bylaws) from [Skyline emulator](https://github.com/skyline-emu/skyline) added {{< gh-hovercard "8809" "emulation for the viewport swizzling extensions" >}} used by some games.
+Finally on the list for GPU changes this month, [german77](https://github.com/german77), along with [bylaws](https://github.com/bylaws) from the [Skyline emulator](https://github.com/skyline-emu/skyline), added {{< gh-hovercard "8809" "emulation for the viewport swizzling extensions" >}} used by some games.
-These were supported by Nvidia GPUs with an extension, but not AMD or Intel GPUs, and so a few games would appear to render upside down or flipped.
+These were supported by NVIDIA GPUs with an extension, but not AMD or Intel GPUs, and so a few games would appear to render upside down or flipped.
 Games like `Street of Rage 4`, `Celeste`, `Axiom Verge`, and many others are now playable on AMD and Intel!

 {{< single-title-imgs-compare